Lebanon:Operations of the Islamic Resistance on Wednesday, A...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted on Tuesday, April 16, 2024 at 11:30 p.m. a military vehicle as it entered the “Metula” Site with the appropriate weapons and scored direct hits, causing deaths and injuries among its occupants.

-- The Islamic Resistance fighters targeted at 7:30 p.m. the 91st Division’s headquarters in the “Birnait” Barracks with a Burkan rocket, scoring direct hits.

-- The Islamic Resistance fighters targeted at 7:50 a.m. a new gathering of “Israeli” soldiers south of “Biranit” Barracks with rocket artillery and artillery shells.
+- and as part of the response to the “Israeli” enemy’s attacks on the steadfast southern villages and civilian homes, particularly the horrific massacre in Hanine that led to martyrdom and wounding of civilians, the fighters of the Islamic Resistance targeted “Shomera” settlement [the occupied Lebanese Tarbikha village] with dozens of Katyusha rockets.

-- The Islamic Resistance fighters targeted at 8:30 a.m. a gathering of “Israeli” enemy soldiers in the vicinity of the “Ramyah” Site with rockets artillery and artillery shells.
+- the Islamic Resistance fighters targeted at 10:05 a.m. the “Al-Raheb” Site with artillery shells, scoring direct hits.

-- The Islamic Resistance fighters targeted at 11:30 a.m. targeted the air control unit at the “Meron” Base with guided missiles, and its devices were hit and destroyed.
+- and in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, specifically the massacre in Hanine which martyred and wounded civilians, the Islamic Resistance fighters targeted a building in which “Israeli” troops were present at in the “Avivim” settlement with the appropriate weapons, killing and injuring them.

-- And in response to the “Israeli” attacks on safe villages the most recent of which were the attacks on the villages of Ain Baal and Chehabiyeh, the Islamic Resistance fighters launched at 1:15 p.m. a joint operation using guided missiles and offensive drones on the headquarters of the newly established military reconnaissance company in Arab Al-Aramshe [Aramsha] referred to as the "mass center”, resulting in direct hits and casualties among its members.
+- and in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, specifically the massacre in Hanine which martyred and wounded civilians, the Islamic Resistance fighters targeted a gathering of enemy soldiers in “Netu'a” Forest with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:40 p.m. the “Zebdine” Barracks in the occupied Shebaa Farms with Falaq rockets, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:50 p.m. the espionage devices at the “Al-Ramtha” Site in the occupied Kfarchouba Hills with the appropriate weapons, scoring direct hits.
+- the Islamic Resistance fighters targeted at 4:40 p.m. the Ruwaisat Al-Alam Site in the occupied Lebanese Kfachouba Hills by rockets, scoring direct hits.

 Comments